gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

    original context, making them useless.
 1. They contain information about too many different things, making it hard to find the particular information you were looking for.
+1. They do not encourage proper isolation of ideas, which generates notes with redundant information.
-1. They explain ideas or information that it's anecdotal or not important.
+1. They explain ideas or information that are anecdotal or not important.
 1. They get stored and then forgotten and never used again.

 We experience these problems days, weeks, months, or even years after writing